akeneo/pim-docs/install_pim/docker/installation_docker.rst

 So, on Linux hosts, **it is mandatory that the user of your host machine has 1000:1000 as UID and GID too**.
 Otherwise you'll end up with a non-working PIM.

-You won't face this problem on Mac OS and Windows hosts, as those systems use a VM between the host and Docker, which already operates with appropriate UID/GID.

 Configuring you package manager
 *******************************